jdpinedaj/jdpinedaj/README.md

 ## Hello 👋

-My name is Juan, I am a Data Scientist/ML Engineer from Colombia
+My name is Juan, I am a Data Scientist/ML Engineer
 * I'm PhD in applied Machine Learning
 * Critical thinking, decision-making and problem solving skills
 * Interested in various topics within the domain of Computer Science, Research and Development 🧠